 Amber Lennon

-Forestry Projects Coordinator
+Forestry Project Coordinator

 Amber Lennon

-Forestry Projects Coordinator
+Forestry Project Coordinator

 Amber grew up in Santa Cruz, California and received her undergraduate degree in Environmental Science and Forestry from UC Berkeley.
 She earned a Master of Forestry from UC Berkeley and did research on gap-based silviculture as a tool for regenerating trees while mitigating shrub competition in mixed-conifer forests.
 She has worked throughout the Sierra Nevada region, and she is excited about integrating prescribed fire and uneven-aged forest management.
 She came to Plumas County in February 2024 to work for the RCD on both public and private forestry projects.